The illusory promise of the Aligned Rank Transform

 We evaluate a modified implementation of ART (ART-MED), where we use medians instead of means to align ranks.
 This approach draws inspiration from results by Salter and Fawcett (1993), showing that median alignment corrects ART’s instable behavior under the Cauchy distribution.
 We only test the \(4 \times 3\) within-participants design for sample sizes \(n=10\), \(20\), and \(30\).
 For this experiment, we omit the RNK method and only present results for non-normal distributions.

 We emphasize that Salter and Fawcett (1993) only apply mean and median alignment to interactions.
-Our implementation for main effects is based on the alignment approach of Wobbrock et al. (2011), where we simply replace means by medians.
+Our implementation for main effects is based on the alignment approach of Wobbrock et al. (2011), where we simply replace means by medians — we are not aware of more adapted methods.

 Interaction effects.
 In contrast, median alignment works surprisingly well for interactions, correcting deficiencies of ART, especially when main effects are absent or weak.
-Figure 21 and Figure 22 present our results.
 Despite this improved performance, we cannot recommend using the method because it still cannot compete with INT.
 Additionally, its advantages over parametric ANOVA are only apparent for the Cauchy distribution.

 Conclusion

-Using median instead of mean alignment with ART significantly improves the method’s performance in testing interactions across all the distributions we tested.
-However, we cannot recommend it, as the method is still less robust than INT.
-Furthermore, it is unclear how to apply median alignment for testing main effects — using medians with the alignment method of Wobbrock et al. (2011) results in extremely high error rates.
+Using median instead of mean alignment in ART significantly improves the method’s performance for testing interactions across all the distributions we examined.
+However, we cannot recommend it, as ART remains less robust than INT, and its advantages over PAR are unclear.
+Moreover, it is not evident how to apply median alignment for testing main effects — using medians with the alignment procedure of Wobbrock et al. (2011) leads to extremely high error rates.

 We compare PAR, RNK, and INT to nonparamatric tests for within- and between-subjects single-factor designs, where the factor has two, three, or four levels.
 Depending on the design, we use different nonparametric tests.
 For within-subjects designs, we use the Wilcoxon sign-rank test if the factor has two levels (2 within) and the Friedman test if the factor has three (3 within) or four (4 within) levels.
 For between-subjects designs (2 between, 3 between, and 4 between), we use the Kruskal–Wallis test.